appdevgbb/eShopDaprDevOps/README.md

 Copy/Paste the output result, you will need to create it for a GitHub Secret.  **The scope** of the service principal for this demo should be at subscription level.

+The contributor role won't be enough to create the cluster.
+See the section Create Azure Resources for more details.
+Here you can give Contributor to the service principal and create a custom role for the AAD permission.
+If you want lower than Contributor you will need to assign the proper rights to the Service Principal.

 ## Create an account for Snyk

 One of the tool used in this demo is Snyk, Snyk is used to scan the code of the application, the dependency chain, the bicep files and finally the Kubernetes manifest file.